spacefrog771/dlive-chest-bot/README.md

-This plugin is for use on Dlive.
+This Extension / Add-On / Plugin is for use on Dlive.
 It simulates the click on the Chest when it

 pops up.

 -----------------------------------------------------------------------------------------

-This Brower extension is only for the Firefox Browser so far.
+This Browser extension is only for the Firefox Browser so far.

 A google - chrome Version might be available in the future.